 Click the headings in Red below to see Fisher students participating in activities all over our school.
-The videos are edited and produced by Ms. Nicole Smith's Fisher Reels students.
+The videos are edited and produced by Ms. Nicole Smith's Video Production students.

 Ms. Weldon's 6th grade math students worked on different stations to practice one-step equations.
 Station 1 was task cards at a table, and Station 2 was a pixel art activity.
 Station 3 was a search-and-find problem solving activity on the cabinets.
 With Pixel art, students answered questions using Google Sheets, and when they answered all of the questions correctly, the boxes colored themselves in and revealed a fun picture at the end.
 Ms. Weldon and her students always love these!
 This video was produced by 8th grader Ja'Shun Fleming.